 Getting data into Unomaly means configuring the systems you want to monitor to send their logs to the Unomaly instance.
 The data can be forwarded directly from physical and virtual systems or log aggregators and other third party systems.
 See “Data inputs overview”.

 Unomaly tracks the systems that send data to it in the Systems view.
 This view also indicates which systems are active (currently sending data), in training (active and still being learned), or disabled (currently not being analyzed).
 In a brand new Unomaly installation, the systems will be in training for at least two weeks, though the length of time can vary depending on the quality of the data.
 When you add new systems to existing installations, you can expect a shorter training period.
-See “How Unomaly learns behavior”
+See “How Unomaly detects anomalies”

 Unomaly processes all events in real time as the data arrives, regardless of the format or structure of the data.
 If Unomaly is not parsing the data and displaying the events correctly, it might be an issue with tokenization.
 If you need to customize the way that Unomaly tokenizes data, contact Unomaly Support for help.